-7 and 8 nights exploring Cappadocia, staying in small hotels and guesthouses, available April to October.
-Other rides during March, October and November, explore further south in Antalya or the Dalyan region, using basic camps and guesthouses.
+7 nights exploring Cappadocia, staying in small hotels and guesthouses, available April to October.
+In March, October and November, rides explore further south in Antalya or the Dalyan region, using basic camps and guesthouses.
 Suitable for intermediate riders and above (some less experienced riders on Cappadocia Dicovery Rides).

-Where Most rides are in Cappadocia, a UNESCO world heritage region in central Antalya about 700 kms from Istanbul and just north of the Taurus mountains.
-Antalya Rides also explore the southern part of the Taurus mountains, and Dalyan Rides the mediterranean coast.
+Where Mostly in Cappadocia, a UNESCO world heritage region in central Antalya about 700 kms from Istanbul and just north of the Taurus mountains.
+Antalya Rides explore the southern part of the Taurus mountains, and Dalyan Rides the Mediterranean coast.

 What is it like Cappadocia's landscape is breathtaking, a network of canyons and fantastically shaped rocks eroded and carved by the wind and water, and churches, houses and dovecots carved into the soft rock by man.
 From prehistoric times, civilizations have flourished here and the Hittites, Persians, early and Byzantine Christians, Mongols, Greeks and Ottomans have all left evidence of their passage.
 Translating to ‘the land of beautiful horses’, a name given by the Persians when they saw the wild mountain ponies of the region, Cappadocia is unique.
 Wild ponies still live on the slopes of the Erciyes Volcano and the whole region is listed World Heritage by UNESCO.